The Wayƒarers Journal ©

 Emotionally, the needs of a wayƒarer diminish proportionally to time spent thereupon.

-Spiritually, the mountain provides a wide vista from atop its summits stretching across valleys, lakes, forest, and ridges to the fog-enshrouded horizons; a perspective which enhancing a wayƒarer′s search for God during the times of silence.
+Spiritually, the mountain provides abundant time of silence during a wayƒarer′s quest for God which exposes him from atop its summits, to a wide vista stretching across valleys, lakes, forest, and ridges to the fog-enshrouded horizons; a perspective which enhances his spiritual pursuit.

 The Wayƒarer

 Too, the mountain is often used to represent what many yearn for; the means to achieve a personal relationship with God.
-Thus it is thereupon, after achieving the remote and difficult, that one can find the solace that is so well sought after.
+Thus it is thereupon, after achieving the remote and difficult, that one can find that much needed solace.

 And as a wayƒarer journeys, much wax will be burned to provide light for reading the Bible.
 Yes, a wayƒarer can not but learn much from his experiences on these juxtaposing paths; the path afoot or afield and the path traveled within God′s word.